department-of-veterans-affairs/va.gov-team/products/health-care/appointments/va-online-scheduling/initiatives/community-care-direct-scheduling/research/2024-06 Community Care Self-Scheduling - Usability and Concept Testing/conversation-guide.md

 _**Participant is at mock sign in page:**_

-- At this point you would sign in to VA.gov, but go ahead and choose ID.me, since this is just a prototype representing a sign in.
+- At this point you would sign in to VA.gov, but go ahead and choose any option, since this is just a prototype representing a sign in.

-- And, go ahead and begin to add your email address and it will auto-populate some information.

-- Great.
-Now, go ahead and select "Sign in" to continue.

-- And, once more, go ahead and begin to enter the 6-digit code that was, if we're imagining, texted to you.

-- Perfect.
-And, go ahead and select "Continue."

 ---